+'''

 biogem_force_flux_ocn_Fe_SUR.dat

+'''

-An example pattern is set (see Section 1.4 for details on editing this pattern) - here a row of grid cells are marked at the same latitude in the Southern Ocean.
+An example pattern is set (see later for instructions on modifying this) with a row of grid cells marked along the same latitude in the Southern Ocean.
 You do not need to retain this pattern.
 In choosing an alternative: think about where in the modern ocean biological productivity is thought to be at least partly limited by the availability of dissolved Fe.
 Remember that the model may or may not correspond with reality, i.e. it may or may not predict Fe limitation in the correct regions, which may affect your choice of location for iron fertilization.

-8.1.2 Phosphate fertilization
+7.2.2 Phosphate fertilization

-Forcing: worjh2.FeMahowald2006.FpCO2_Fp13CO2_A2_02180PgC_FPO4 ('macro-nutrient' addition) - a constant (with time) flux of dissolved PO4 is specified in: biogem_force_flux_ocn_PO4_sig.dat.
+Forcing: worjh2.FeMahowald2006.FpCO2_Fp13CO2_A2_02180PgC_FPO4 ('macro-nutrient' addition)

+- a constant (with time) flux of dissolved PO_4 is specified in: biogem_force_flux_ocn_PO4_sig.dat.
 The magnitude of the applied flux is then scaled in the user-config by the setting: